RNA-FRETools/MASH-FRET/docs/simulation/panels/panel-molecules.md

 ## Cross-talks

-They are the bias in collected intensities caused by imperfect excitation and detection.
+They are the bias in collected intensities caused by imperfect excitation and detection selectivity.

 <a href="../../assets/images/gui/sim-panel-molecules-crosstalks.png"><img src="../../assets/images/gui/sim-panel-molecules-crosstalks.png"  style="max-width: 99px;" /></a>